Community Homeless Information Line (CHIA)

 What is CHIA?

-CHIA is a dedicated phone line offering information and resources to those experiencing or facing homelessness.
+CHIA is a phone-based problem solving resource for community members who are already unhoused or worried they will become unhoused soon.
 CHIA serves the City of Lynchburg and the four surrounding counties: Amherst, Appomattox, Bedford, and Campbell.*

 *If you need resources for another area, please visit the community resource map.